-The loan to LRI in the amount of \$15,000 is due March 31, 2014.
+In 2009, the Hospital entered into a long-term loan agreement with LRI for \$15,000 repayable March 31, 2014.
 The loan is non-interest bearing with no principle payments required until maturity.

 (c) Healthcare Materials Management Services

 St. Joseph's Health Care, London and London Health Sciences Centre are partners in an unincorporated joint venture, Healthcare Materials Management Services ("HMMS").
 HMMS consolidates purchasing, warehousing, distribution and payment processing functions and provides similar services to other healthcare institutions.
 St. Joseph's Health Care, London accounts for its interest in the joint venture using the equity method of accounting.